We Never Made It to Glacier Lake

 Up the dusty road into the pines.
 Somewhere on this stretch the complaining began in earnest.

-Nobody else got in — the bottom was soft and sludgy and that was enough to keep the rest of the group on dry land — but she didn't care even a little.
+Nobody else got in, because the bottom was soft and sludgy and that was enough to keep the rest of the group on dry land, but she didn't care even a little.
 At one point she went quiet and still in the middle of the lake, and called back that a bird had just dropped down and caught a fish right next to her.
 Then I realized how far out she actually was.
 I called her name and it came back off the granite again and again, the echo rolling around the basin.
 Half of me was doing the parental distance math; the other half was just struck by how small and far and completely happy she looked out there in the middle of all that water.

 Feet in the water, filter running, nowhere else to be.
 This is what stopping short bought us.